-Name of the insurance Principle activity Total balance sheet equity % of bank's holding in Quantitative impact on regulatory entities / country of of the entity the total equity / capital of using risk weighting incorporation proportion of voting method versus using the full power deduction method N.A.
+Name of the insurance entities / country of incorporation Principle activity of the entity Total balance sheet equity Quantitative impact on regulatory capital of using risk weighting method versus using the full deduction method N.A.
 N.A.
 N.A.
 N.A.
 N.A.